 Just like a region’s regulatory friendliness, its jurisdictional history in dealing with crypto assets is yet another important factor that changes the way these ICOs raise money.
 More commodity regulators are desperate to find fraud in ICOs.
 These agencies worldwide analyze the representations and promises that an ICO makes to its investors and consumers.
 With that analysis, these agencies are nipping all those scammed ICOs right in the bud.

-Below, there’s an overview of some country-specific regulations that are changing the game of tokenized fundraising once and for all.
+Below there’s an overview of some country-specific regulations that are changing the game of tokenized fundraising once and for all.

 Additionally, the SEC views ICO endorsements done by celebrities as unlawful if the nature, source, and the earned amount remain undisclosed.
-Last, the US Department of Justice is following ICOs actively so that it could penalize all those projects that are not complying with some basic rules.
+Last, the US Department of Justice is following ICOs actively so that it can penalize all those projects that are not complying with some basic rules.

 The ESMA is putting the responsibility with ICO organizers for ensuring that a robust regulatory framework is followed and all the required permissions are requested in advance.
 Nevertheless, according to Mario Draghi, the president of the European Central Bank, the financial institution is not having the power to regulate or prohibit Bitcoin.

-At press time, raising funds through ICOs is not banned and even unregulated.
+At press time, raising funds through ICOs is not banned and is even unregulated.
 However, recently, Russia had issued five orders for making it really difficult to raise funds through this all-new fundraising mechanism.
 In January 2018, Russia’s Ministry of Finance had introduced a complete draft of the federal law for strictly regulating these ICOs.

 What do these regulations mean for the airdrop community?